-Ongoing legal actions relating to the Plan of Arrangement may be costly and could require the Corporation to defend such potential claims without recourse for legal costs incurred, even if the Corporation is successful.
-In addition, the outcomes of such litigation could have a material adverse effect on the Corporation, its business, financial condition, results of operations and cash flows.
+Ongoing legal actions relating to the Plan of Arrangement, including the United States appeal as discussed below under the heading "Legal and Regulatory Proceedings", may be costly and could require the Company to defend such potential claims without recourse for legal costs incurred, even if the Company is successful.
+In addition, the outcomes of such litigation could have a material adverse effect on the Company, its business, financial condition, results of operations and cash flows.

-The Corporation may become subject to claims or liabilities relating to its transaction with Denison Energy Inc. ("Denison").
-The Corporation is subject to several legal actions in Greece relating to the operations of Denison and is unable to predict the consequences of these actions.
+The Company may become subject to claims or liabilities relating to its transaction with Denison Energy Inc. ("Denison").
+The Company is subject to several legal actions in Greece relating to the operations of Denison and is unable to predict the consequences of these actions.

-From time to time, there may be legal proceedings underway, pending or threatened against the Corporation relating to the business of Denison prior to its reorganization and subsequent acquisition of the Corporation.
-In March 2004, the Canadian petroleum and natural gas assets and the mining leases, mining environmental services and related assets and liabilities of Denison were transferred to two new corporations that provided indemnities to Denison for all claims or losses relating to Denison's prior business, except for matters related to specific liabilities retained by Denison.
-Despite these indemnities, it is possible that the Corporation could be found responsible for claims or losses relating to the assets and liabilities transferred by Denison and that claims, or losses may not be within the scope of either of the indemnities or may not be recoverable by the Corporation.
+From time to time, there may be legal proceedings underway, pending or threatened against the Company relating to the business of Denison prior to its March 8, 2004 reorganization pursuant to a plan of arrangement and subsequent acquisition of the Company on March 24, 2004.
+Pursuant to the plan of arrangement, the Canadian petroleum and natural gas assets and the mining leases, mining environmental services and related assets and liabilities of Denison were transferred to two new corporations that provided indemnities to Denison for all claims or losses relating to Denison's prior business, except for matters related to specific liabilities retained by Denison.
+Despite these indemnities, it is possible that the Company could be found responsible for claims or losses relating to the assets and liabilities transferred by Denison and that claims, or losses may not be within the scope of either of the indemnities or may not be recoverable by the Company.
 Due to the nature of Denison's former operations (oil and natural gas exploration and production, mining and environmental services), these claims and losses could include substantial environmental claims.
-The Corporation cannot predict the outcome or ultimate impact of any legal or regulatory proceedings pending against Denison or affecting the Corporation's business or any legal or regulatory proceedings that may relate to Denison's prior ownership or operation of assets.
+The Company cannot predict the outcome or ultimate impact of any legal or regulatory proceedings pending against Denison or affecting the Company's business or any legal or regulatory proceedings that may relate to Denison's prior ownership or operation of assets.

-See the heading "Legal Proceedings" for particulars of the legal actions in Greece relating to the operations of Denison.
+See "Legal and Regulatory Proceedings" for particulars of the legal actions in Greece relating to the operations of Denison.
 The direction and financial consequence of the potential decisions in these actions cannot be determined at this time.
-If these actions were to be determined in a manner adverse to the Corporation or if the Corporation elects to settle one or more of such claims, it could have a material adverse effect on its business, financial condition, results of operations and cash flows.
+If these actions were to be determined in a manner adverse to the Company or if the Company elects to settle one or more of such claims, it could have a material adverse effect on its business, financial condition, results of operations and cash flows.

-Failure to continuously improve operating equipment and proprietary fluid chemistries could negatively affect the Corporation's results of operations.
+Failure to continuously improve operating equipment and proprietary fluid chemistries could negatively affect the Company's results of operations.

-The ability of the Corporation to meet its customers' performance and cost expectations will depend upon continuous improvements in operating equipment and proprietary fluid chemistries.
-There can be no assurance that the Corporation will be successful in its efforts in this regard or that it will have the resources available to meet this continuing demand.
-Failure by the Corporation to do so could have a material adverse effect on the Corporation's business, financial condition, results of operations and cash flows.
+The ability of the Company to meet its customers' performance and cost expectations will depend upon continuous improvements in operating equipment and proprietary fluid chemistries.
+There can be no assurance that the Company will be successful in its efforts in this regard or that it will have the resources available to meet this continuing demand.
+Failure by the Company to do so could have a material adverse effect on the Company's business, financial condition, results of operations and cash flows.

-There can be no assurance that the steps the Corporation takes to protect its intellectual property rights will prevent misappropriation or infringement.
+There can be no assurance that the steps the Company takes to protect its intellectual property rights will prevent misappropriation or infringement.